Skip to content

 4. hearing.

-2. are determined on the basis of functional evidence, and
+2. are determined on the basis of functional evidence of impact, and

 3. provide practical support for students with disability to access HSC exams, not to achieve potential.1